Pylons/pylons/pylons/docs/en/models.rst

 ----------

-The paster create SQLAlchemy options adds the following to the top of *myapp/lib/base.py* (the base controller):
+The paster create SQLAlchemy option adds the following to the top of *myapp/lib/base.py* (the base controller):

 .. code-block:: python